bmeriwether/kailhsocket-freecad/README.md

 # Kailh socket Boolean

-This is a boolean body of the socket (body only, not including wings).
+This is a boolean body of the socket.
 I find the boolean body sufficient in most of my keyboard layout / plate design projects and as such this body is more useful than importing the entire model.
-It can also be possibly used to add tolerances and such without needing to tweak the fully detailed model.
+It can also be possibly used to add tolerances and such when designing for 3d printing projects based around the socket.

 ![alt text](Boolean_body_example.png)